…in which I perform secret ablutions in a former library, conform to Way lore by needing the GPS and munch al dente florets in the dark.

 In the cafe an elderly couple were debating whether they should get the Internet – ‘it’s expensive, and everybody steals your information’.
 The cafe didn’t take cards – ‘it’s expensive and people steal your information’.
 The Co-Op had gone contactless but the locals were plastic refuseniks – ‘it’s..’.

-Showing off, I bought contactlessly some reduced cauliflower cheese, which later in the pitch darkness of my tent I discovered needed not so much contacting as actual cooking.
-Some tins of Pistonhead too, which later in the pitch darkness of my tent would ameliorate the al dente brassica issue somewhat.
-At Horneystead I met the male half of the owners and was glad of the chance to reiterate my thanks for their 1999 hospitality.
+Showing off, I bought contactlessly some reduced-price cauliflower cheese, which later in the pitch darkness of my tent I discovered needed not so much contacting as actual cooking.
+Some tins of Pistonhead beer too, which later in the pitch darkness of my tent would ameliorate the al dente brassica issue somewhat.
+At Horneystead I met one the owners and was glad of the chance to reiterate my thanks for their 1999 hospitality.
 He took this garbled anecdote from seventeen years ago in his stride as if he heard half a dozen such every day.
 He probably does.
 Remembering my inadvertant retention of the Rohan hat back in June, I managed to release my fingers from the high-vis pack cover I’d found on Kings’ Seat and watch it drift into the swap box.
 It will have come in handy for some DofE kid.

 After the fun of getting lost it was dark when I got to the sheepfold, which is not spooky at all ahahahaha, oh no. It was draughty and slopey but not spooky.
 So I kept telling myself.
 American Wayfarer friends had camped there in June and dubbed it ‘The Serengeti’ for its strange, open aspect and sparse, misshapen trees.
-I half expected to be awoken by Wildebeest but a Robin was the only company.
+I half expected to be trampled by Wildebeest but fortunately a Robin was the only company.
 Robins don’t much care for raw cauliflower.